spdx/spdx-spec/docs/annexes/pkg-url-specification.md

 ### Rules for scheme

 - The scheme is a constant with the value "`pkg`"
-- Since a _purl_ never contains a URL Authority, its scheme shall not be suffixed with double slash as in `pkg://` and shall use instead `pkg:`.
+- Since a _PURL_ never contains a URL Authority, its scheme shall not be suffixed with double slash as in `pkg://` and shall use instead `pkg:`.
-- _purl_ parsers shall accept URLs such as 'pkg://' and shall ignore the '//'.
+- _PURL_ parsers shall accept URLs such as 'pkg://' and shall ignore the '//'.
-- _purl_ builders shall not create invalid URLs with such double slash '//'.
+- _PURL_ builders shall not create invalid URLs with such double slash '//'.
 - The scheme is followed by a ':' separator.

-For example, the two purls `pkg:gem/ruby-advisory-db-check@0.12.4` and `pkg://gem/ruby-advisory-db-check@0.12.4` are strictly equivalent.
+For example, the two PURLs `pkg:gem/ruby-advisory-db-check@0.12.4` and `pkg://gem/ruby-advisory-db-check@0.12.4` are strictly equivalent.
-The first is in canonical form while the second is an acceptable _purl_ but is an invalid URI/URL per RFC 3986.
+The first is in canonical form while the second is an acceptable _PURL_ but is an invalid URI/URL per RFC 3986.

 ### Rules for type